 You may see that the hero does a stutter step

-That's because it's not waiting when it switches back!
+That's because it's not waiting when it switches back.

-Simply drag the “wait” block below the “if/else” block at the bottom of the looks
+Simply drag the wait block below the if/else block

 If it works, you did it.

 If not, pause and look at the code

-Finally, snap a “when flag clicked” block on top.
+Finally, snap a when flag clicked block on top.

-Now, it's your turn.
+Now it's your turn.